Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Psyshock vs Unity Physics.md

 The first issue is we need to tell Unity what collides with what.
 Right now we can characterize that based on EntityQueries, because we are using Tags and unique component types for all of our other logic.
 But for Unity.Physics we need to encode all of that into a layer mask system.
-While annoying, it is doable.
+While annoying, it is doable (assuming you have enough layers).

 After having told Unity what collides with what, it generates a `NativeStream` to be processed in an `ITriggerEventsJob` giving us all of our collisions.
 That seems nice, except all of our resulting pairs are mixed together like a jar of jelly beans.
 Consequently each unique event handler needs to filter through the results and pick out the ones it cares for.
 That’s a lot of iterating through the events.
-We can use the new `EntityQueryMask` to speed this up, but still, it isn’t great.
+We can use `EntityQueryMask` to speed this up, but still, it isn’t great.
 Instead, we might decide to bring our iteration count back down by having one job do all the filtering for all the different handlers to react to by creating a bunch of smaller collections of pairs.
 This works, but now the global filterer needs to know about every kind of pair interaction.
 You can try to generalize this, but it is just clunky.
 And also, this mega-filter algorithm has to run single-threaded.
 So this is a pretty bad bottleneck and simultaneously is tangling all our code together in stupid ways.

 What, you thought that was bad?
 It only gets worse.